Cisco APIC Monitoring

 LogicMonitor must provide the appropriate credentials in order to successfully access the Cisco APIC REST API.
 These credentials must belong to an API user account that has been assigned the following minimum permissions:

-Once a REST API user account is established, the following properties must be set on the Cisco APIC resource within LogicMonitor.
+After you create the REST API user account, set the following properties on the Cisco APIC resource within LogicMonitor.
 For more information on setting properties, see Resource and Instance Properties.

 LogicModules in Package